LENSHOOD/lenshood.github.io/source/_posts/xv6-rust-4.md

 - Rust
 ---

-In this chapter, we are going to explore the cpu virtualization, also know as process, in the xv6.
+In this chapter, we are going to explore the cpu virtualization, also known as process, in the xv6.

-I'm really excited for writing this chapter, because process is one of the fundamental concepts of the operating system.
+I'm really excited about writing this chapter, because process is one of the fundamental concepts of the operating system.
 Process is very useful for multiple tasks, and in the design wise, its abstraction is also very elegant.

 <!-- more -->

 ## 1. Overview of Virtual CPU

-We all known that with the concept if process, we could run multiple programs on one or a few cpu cores, that makes the process es and the cpu cores present as a many-to-many mappings.
+We all know that with the concept if process, we could run multiple programs on one or a few cpu cores, that makes the processes and the cpu cores present as a many-to-many mappings.

 But the key point here is, a process will not need to know how many cpu cores and how many memory it can have.
-Through some sort of abstraction, a process can freely using all cpu and memory resources to running its program, any resource management should have done by the kernel.
+Through some sort of abstraction, a process can freely use all cpu and memory resources to run its program, any resource management should have done by the kernel.

 So before we take a look at the design of xv6 process, let's think about what elements a process should have, to ensure the cpu virtualization works.

 We can simply recap the machine code we introduced in the first two chapters as an analogy, when we built the "xv6-rust-sample", there are few things that need to be taken care of:

-- We should understand the address space then link the program to right places
+- We should understand the address space then link the program to the right places
-- There should be a way to load the program and running from the entry point
+- There should be a way to load the program and run from the entry point
 - Some necessary registers should be initialized, such as stack pointer
-- The error handling is also required, like panic
+- Error handling is also required, like panic

-  Additionally, stand in the kernel's shoes, more points turn out:
+Additionally, standing in the kernel's shoes, more points turn out:

 - There are more processes than cpu cores, how to switch different processes on one cpu?
 - Where to save process status when it's switched?